awsdocs/aws-greengrass-developer-guide/doc_source/ml-feedback-connector.md

 + AWS IoT Greengrass Core Software v1\.9\.3 or later\.
 + [Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
 + One or more Amazon S3 buckets\.
 The number of buckets you use depends on your sampling strategy\.
-+ An IAM policy added to the Greengrass [group role](group-role.md) that allows the `s3:PutObject` action on objects in the destination Amazon S3 bucket, as shown in the following example\.
++ The [Greengrass group role](group-role.md) configured to allow the `s3:PutObject` action on objects in the destination Amazon S3 bucket, as shown in the following example IAM policy\.

   ```
   {